-Privacy Act of 1974: System of Records; Department of Homeland Security Transportation Security Administration-001, Transportation Security Enforcement Record System, System of Records of this system, modifications are being made to the system of records' categories of individuals, categories of records, routine uses, record source categories, retention and disposal, notification procedures, and system manager and address.
-The Department of Homeland Security Transportation Security Administration-001 Transportation Security Enforcement Record System covers records related to the Transportation Security Administration's screening of passengers and property and enforcement actions involving all modes of transportation regulated by the Transportation Security Administration.
-Information in this system also includes records related to the investigation or enforcement of transportation security laws, regulations, directives, or Federal, State, local, or international law.
+SUMMARY: In accordance with the Privacy Act of 1974, the Department of Homeland Security proposes to update and reissue a current Department of Homeland Security system of records titled, "Department of Homeland Security/Transportation Security Administration-DHS/TSA-001 Transportation Security Enforcement Record System System of Records.'
+This system of records allows the Department of Homeland Security/ Transportation Security Administration to collect and maintain records related to the Transportation Security Administration's screening of passengers and property, as well as records related to the investigation or enforcement of transportation security laws, regulations, directives, or Federal, State, local, or international law.
 For example, records relating to an investigation of a security incident that occurred during passenger or property screening would be covered by this system.
+As a result of a biennial review of this system, records have been updated within the routine uses.
+Specifically, the statute citation in routine use P. has been corrected.
+This notice is being re-issued in its entirety in order to have a single updated record available for public review.
+This updated system will be included in the Department of Homeland Security's inventory of record systems.